• Skip to primary navigation

 • Allow the pressure to release naturally (NPR), press Cancel and open the lid.
 [Read More: The Different Pressure Release Methods.]

-• Remove the beef to a large bowl using a slotted spoon and set aside.
+• Transfer the beef to a large bowl using a slotted spoon and set aside.
 Transfer the sauce to another large bowl, and return the beef to the Instant Pot.

 • Turn on Saute mode and saute the beef for 10 minutes, adding a couple of tablespoons of sauce at a time until the all sauce is absorbed, before adding more.